 As you go through the course, you will complete one homework task per module.
 You will be expected to submit a minimum of 75% of these tasks in your final portfolio.
 There will also be a reflective essay at the end which will also go into the portfolio.

-This will be submitted to and marked by the IHWO Assessment Unit.
-Moderation takes approximately 28 days from submission.
+This will be moderated by the IHWO Assessment Unit.
 The final grade is either Pass or Fail.

 The course is run by qualified online tutors who have substantial teacher training experience.